ray1claw/yaspa/README.md

 you're ready to develop your application.

 The seed app shows how to wire together Angular client-side components with Express on the server.
-It also illustrates writing angular partial views with the Jade templating library.
+It also illustrates writing angular partials/views with the Jade templating library.

 *Note: Although Jade supports interpolation, you should be doing that mostly on the client.
 Mixing server and browser templating will convolute your app.
 Instead, use Jade as a syntactic sugar for